chi-rb/chi-cloud/README.md

 cloud status
 ```

-Or a verbose description of a specific pod:
+Or a verbose description of a specific one:
 ```
 cloud status rails
 ```

 ### Restart

-Restarts rails pod:
+Restarts all pods:
 ```
 cloud restart
 ```

-Or any other:
+Or a specific one:
 ```
 cloud restart chrome
 ```